czg1225/AsyncDiff/README.md

 ![Qualitative Results](assets/qualitative.png)

 ## Quantitative Results
 Quantitative evaluations of **AsyncDiff** on three text-to-image diffusion models, showcasing various configurations.
-More quantitative results can be found in out paper.
+More quantitative results can be found in our paper.
 ![Quantitative Results](assets/quantitative.png)

 ## Bibtex